 Political education is not only an entry point to united class struggle, but a site to return to again and again for guidance in our anti-capitalist, anti-imperialist organizing.
-New and long-time comrades and interested community members are invited to join the Political Education Committee’s current ongoing Night School series — Lost Angles: Piecing Together a Socialist LA.
+New and long-time comrades and interested community members are invited to join the Political Education Committee’s current ongoing Night School series — A Study Series on Black Leftist Thought.

-All attendees are encouraged , but not required, to review the texts in our class reader which can be found here.
+All attendees are encouraged , but not required, to review the texts for each class, which are linked to each event on the calendar.

 List of calendar links to RSVP to Night School below (more complete details follow):

 - Race and Class in the Wake of the Red Summer – Tuesday, April 5th at 6 PM

 - Black Nationalism and Self-Determination – Tuesday, April 5th at 6 PM

 - Pan Africanism and Internationalism – Tuesday, May 17th at 6 PM*

 - From Civil Rights to Democratic Socialism – Tuesday, May 31st at 7 PM*